 The only thing I will mention is pricing, as that’s obviously a very important factor.

 For Auction Sniper, their charges are simple:

-For simplicity’s sake, I suggest you just use 1GBP = 1.5USD.
+For simplicity’s sake, I suggest you just use 1GBP = 1.25USD.

 You may be slightly surprised that this service costs anything at all?
 A lot of people I speak to expect snipers to be free, as it is a fairly simple tool at the end of the day.

-But don’t fear as the other two sniper tools that we’re testing are both 100% free, and that’s exactly why I wanted to include Auction Sniper as well – it’ll be interesting to see if it’s any better than the free alternatives!
+But don’t fear as one of the next sniper tools that we’re testing is 100% free – so it’ll be interesting to see if our two paid options are better than the free alternative!